 What kind of nonthinking human being creates such narrative?
 Even the most unmotivated mediocre teacher can determine if a student has trouble converting decimals to factions!
 And wouldn’t the database be more useful if it could identify those students who actually found textbooks exciting?
 And, seriously, might teachers, unencumbered by the demands of “accountability” that increasingly block them from establishing meaningful relationships with their students, know which student likes baseball?

 No teacher, school administrator or parent needs this database; it is a solution to a non-existent problem.
 It’s a complete hoax.
-It is also frightening that someone thought the above narrative was a useful public justification and that it could stand in a news item.
+It is also frightening that someone thought the above narrative was a useful public justification and that it could stand in as a news item.
 How far gone are we that the absurdity is not evident?
 “Personalized learning” = remove the teacher -> collect “data” -> replace real teaching with “virtual games” -> so as “to get to know the student.”

 But wait, there’s more!